Karl Stromberg

 Karl Sigmund Stromberg is a fictional character and the main antagonist in the 1977 James Bond film The Spy Who Loved Me.
 Stromberg was portrayed by Curd Jürgens.
 The character Stromberg was created specifically for the film by writer Christopher Wood.
 Ian Fleming's novel The Spy Who Loved Me is told from the perspective of a young woman named Vivienne Michel who falls in love with James Bond and its plot is completely different from the film.
 When Fleming sold the novel's rights to Eon Productions, he stipulated that only the title be used.

 Biography

 In the film The Spy Who Loved Me, the webbed-fingered Karl Stromberg (Curd Jürgens) is a successful businessman as head of his own shipping firm and chain of laboratories.
-Stromberg's obsession and passion is the ocean where he lives in his palace, named Atlantis, that could submerge itself underwater so as not to be seen or detected.
-Located off the coast of Sardinia, Italy, Atlantis has everything to support life above and below water for any length of time.
-In fact, Atlantis is more like a city, able to support dozens if not hundreds of people.
-Stromberg also owns a huge tanker, named Liparus, that serves as his headquarters away from Atlantis.
-Aboard the tanker he has a small army of red-liveried soldiers.
+Stromberg's obsession and passion is the ocean and he lives in a base named Atlantis, off the coast of Sardinia, Italy, that can submerge itself underwater.
+The Stromberg shipping line includes a supertanker, Liparus, that serves as his headquarters away from Atlantis and has a small army of red-liveried soldiers.
 In Christopher Wood's novelisation of the film, James Bond, the Spy Who Loved Me, Stromberg is Swedish and his first name is "Sigmund".